Chasing Accreted Structures within Gaia DR2 using Deep Learning: Introduction

 The paradigm of hierarchical structure formation describes how galaxies grow in a Lambda Cold Dark Matter universe~\citep{White:1977jf}.
 During this process, large galaxies like our Milky Way gain the majority of their mass by capturing and absorbing smaller satellites.
 As a satellite galaxy falls onto a host, it is torn apart by violent tidal forces that strip both its dark matter halo and stars.
 Debris from this process is left scattered about the host galaxy as a fossil remnant of the accretion events.
 Assuming that not enough time has passed for these objects to fully virialize, such remnants manifest as distinctive features in phase space: stellar clumps, streams, and clouds of tidal debris~\citep{Johnston:1996sb, Johnston:1997fv, Bullock:2005pi, Font:2005rm, Robertson:2005gv, 2011MNRAS.416.2802F}.
 If such signatures can be identified, one can use their properties to reconstruct aspects of the host galaxy's evolution.

 The study of spatial and kinematic substructure in the Milky Way's stellar halo has a long history.
+Various works have focused on modeling its large-scale components, discovering that the stellar halo can be separated into (at least) an inner and outer component based on kinematics based on distinctions in spatial density profiles, stellar orbits, and spectroscopic metallicities \citep{Carollo:2007xh, 2010ApJ...712..692C,2012ApJ...746...34B} photometry (Hess diagrams) in combination with spatial density distributions \citep{2010ApJ...714..663D}, and photometric metallicity estimates in combination with kinematics inferred from proper motions alone \citep{2013ApJ...763...65A, 2015ApJ...813L..28A}.
+These works targeted the overall structure of the stellar halo.
+In parallel, other studies focused on identifying the substructures that built the accreted halo.
 The Sagittarius Stream provides the most stunning example of an ongoing merger~\citep{Johnston:1995vd,Ivezic:2000ua, Yanny:2000ty, Ibata:2000pu}, as it traces several orbits of the infalling Sagittarius dwarf~\citep{1994Natur.370..194I}.
 Numerous tidal streams, some of which may be associated with disrupting globular clusters, have also been discovered; see~\citet{2016ASSL..420.....N} for a review.
 These include the GD-1~\citep{Grillmair_2006}, Pal-5~\citep{Odenkirchen:2000zx}, and Ophiuchus~\citep{10.1093/mnrasl/slu089} streams.
 In the case of older mergers, velocity coherence is still preserved although spatial coherence may be lost~\citep{1999MNRAS.307..495H,Lisanti:2011as,Lisanti:2014dva}.
-A plethora of such kinematic substructure has been found throughout the stellar halo, \eg ECHOS~\citep{Schlaufman:2009jv}.
+A plethora of such kinematic substructure has been found throughout the stellar halo, \eg ECHOS~\citep{Schlaufman:2009jv, Schlaufman:2011kf, 2012ApJ...749...77S}.

 The advent of data from the \Gaia satellite~\citep{2018arXiv180409365G} has already revolutionized our ability to reconstruct the Milky Way's history, given the unprecedented number of 5D and even 6D stellar phase-space measurements.
 To date, several additional stellar streams and clumps have been discovered using \Gaia data~\citep{2018MNRAS.475.1537M, 2018ApJ...860L..11K, 2018MNRAS.477.4063M, 2019A&A...625A...5K, 2019arXiv190403185M, 2019A&A...622L..13M, 2019NatAs.tmp..258I, 2019ApJ...872..152I}. \Gaia Enceladus (also referred to as the \Gaia Sausage) is the largest of these new structures~\citep{2018MNRAS.478..611B,2018Natur.563...85H}, and is believed to be the remnant of a significant merger that occurred at an estimated redshift of $\sim 1$--3~\citep{2018ApJ...863L..28M}.
 Today, Enceladus' stellar debris is highly radial and more metal-rich than the rest of the stellar halo; additionally, it constitutes the majority of the accreted stellar fraction in the inner Milky Way~\citep{2018ApJ...862L...1D, 2019ApJ...874....3N, 2018arXiv180704290L,2019MNRAS.487L..47V}.